By Scott Ross

 So did Wilder.
 So did we all.

-These observations, I hope, go some way toward explaining why Hepburn was so uniquely accomplished, in spite of her considerable histrionic gifts, in romantic comdey: From her adorable and, ultimately heartbreaking, princess in that most fairy-tale-like of Continental romances, Roman Holiday and the slightly sour Cinderella caprice Sabrina to the lightly satirical Ugly Duckling musical Funny Face, and on through that perfect mixture of badinage and menace, Charade, the soufflé airiness of How to Steal a Million and the unerring emotional temperature of Frederick Raphael and Stanley Donen’s Two for the Road.
-Even when rather stunningly mis-cast, and in a movie (Breakfast at Tiffany’s) whose nearly inviolate wrong-headedness is offset only by its fabled, soigné sophistication (and distinctive Mancini score, the two meeting to spectacular effect in the famous opening image) Hepburn triumphs.
-She is no more the original author’s Lulamae Barnes (he would like to have seen Jodie Foster in a more faithful adaptation that, alas, never happened) than that other Hepburn is a creditable hillbilly in the notorious Spitfire.
-She is, however, very much Capote’s self-invented Holly Golightly in all her manufactured urbanity and mercurial emotionalism, seldom if ever more heart-rending than when she learns of her beloved brother’s death.
-Speaking of “the other” Hepburn, I have long felt that while Katharine was the greatest movie actress, Audrey was the greatest of movie stars.
-That does not, however, mean that I don’t believe in her gifts as a performer; Cary Grant was likely the greatest of male movie stars, and although I judge his contemporary, James Stewart, as the finest of all masculine movie actors, that opinion takes nothing away from Grant, who was seldom less than superb in whatever he did.
+These observations, I hope, go some way toward explaining why Hepburn was so uniquely accomplished, in spite of her considerable histrionic gifts, in romantic comedy: From her adorable and, ultimately heartbreaking, princess in that most fairytale-like of Continental romances, Roman Holiday and the slightly sour Cinderella caprice Sabrina, to the lightly satirical Ugly Duckling musical Funny Face, and on through that perfect mixture of badinage and menace, Charade, the soufflé airiness of How to Steal a Million and the unerring emotional temperature of Frederick Raphael and Stanley Donen’s Two for the Road.
+Even when rather stunningly mis-cast, and in a movie (Breakfast at Tiffany’s) whose nearly inviolate wrong-headedness (Mickey Rooney, anyone?) is offset only by its fabled, soigné sophistication, and distinctive Mancini score, the two meeting to spectacular effect in the famous opening image, Hepburn triumphs.
+She is no more the original author’s Lulamae Barnes — Capote said later he would like to see Jodie Foster in a more faithful adaptation that, alas, never happened — than that other Hepburn is a creditable hillbilly in the notorious Spitfire.
+She is, however, very much Capote’s self-invented Holly Golightly in all her manufactured urbanity and mercurial emotionalism, seldom more heart-rending than when she learns of her beloved brother’s death.
+Speaking of “the other” Hepburn, I have long felt that if Katharine was, as I believe, the greatest American movie actress, Audrey was the greatest of female movie stars.
+That does not, however, mean that I don’t believe in her gifts as a performer; Cary Grant was likely the greatest of male movie stars, and although I judge his contemporary, James Stewart, as the finest of all masculine movie actors, that opinion takes nothing away from Grant, who (from Sylvia Scarlet on, anyway) was seldom less than splendid in whatever he did.

 Chevalier: Your Mama was a married woman!